ebreton/ghost-in-a-shell/README.md

 ### :warning: Backward incompatible changes

-- v0.2.0 : data volumes are now created within subfolder ./instances.
+- :boom: v0.2.0 : data volumes are now created within subfolder ./instances.
 You will need to move your data from the root folder into this new place
+- :alarm_clock: v0.4.0: `make traefik` replaced with `make qa` instead

 ## Contribution